magicmonkey/go-streamdeck/README.md

 There are 2 ways to use this: the low-level "comms-oriented" interface (using `streamdeck.Open`) which wraps the USB HID protocol, or the higher-level "button-oriented" interface (using `streamdeck.New`) which represents buttons and actions.

+If you want to implement your own actions, I suggest that you either instantiate a `CustomAction` or alternatively implement the `ButtonActionHandler` interface (basing your code on the `CustomerAction`).

 Example high-level usage:
 ```
 import (